rameshelamathi/fof/Tests/README.md

 );
 ```
 ### Install required libraries with Composer
-You simply have to run `php composer.phar update` in order to install and update all the required libraries.
+You simply have to run `php composer.phar install` in order to install all the required libraries.
+If you want to update the composer dependencies, run `php composer.phar update`.

 ### How to run tests
 Inside the `Tests` folder you can find a shell file named `run-tests.sh`.